How to buy Reece (REH) shares

-Reece Limited is an industrial distribution business based in Australia.
-Reece shares (REH) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $14.48 – a decrease of 0.14% over the previous week.
-Reece has a trailing 12-month revenue of around $6 billion.
+Reece is an industrial distribution business based in Australia.
+Reece shares (REH) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Reece has a trailing 12-month revenue of around $6.8 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Reece